Clan Ross America

 And His Roll in Founding Clan Ross America

-Clan Ross Asssociation of the United States was founded in 1976.
-The Annual General Meetings were always held at the Grandfather Mountain games until 2001.
+The Clan Ross Asssociation of the United States was founded in 1976.
+The Annual General Meetings were initially held at the Grandfather Mountain games until 2001.
 Names from that era include: Bob & Betty Ross, Hardin & Tabitha Ross, Matt & Nancy Ross, Gloria & Sandy Ross, Marilyn & Howard Ross.
 During the 79's and 80's, membership grew to 500.
 Other names from that era include: Paul & Jane Peak, Ruth Odisio, Barbara Ross Martin.

 Along the way, supporting Scottish causes became a goal.
 People in the Association wanted to support historic, Ross-associated places in Scotland, reprint significant Ross books, fund scholarships, etc. This could best be done by a 501c3 - a fully tax-exempt organization.
 So a complementary organization, Clan Ross Foundation, was established.
 Contributions from members allowed the start of wonderful projects, in Scotland & the US: